Skip to content

 In both of these shoes, I’ve deadlifted over 500 lbs, hit heavy leg press and machine work, and have done heavy unilateral leg work without glaring stability issues.

 Another thing to like about the Metcon 9 and Dropset Trainer 2 for lifting is that both shoes have a slightly wider toe box.
-This has been a really nice change to see implemented by both companies regarding stability.
+This has been a really nice change regarding stability that both companies have implemented.

 I do find the Adidas Dropset Trainer 2 to have a slight edge for lifting and I feel this has to do with this model’s lower stack height and lack of toe spring.
 For every lifting scenario, this model has felt really good.